Home Exercise Programs for People with Dementia Improve Brain Health

 It includes straightforward instructions, example photos, and special tips from Lead Deliverer Kim Hall on making the exercises easier and more effective.

-Print or save the booklet, then complete these exercises with your older adult.
+Print or save the booklet, then complete these exercises with your loved one.

 Recommended for you: